alumnamsc/Case-Study-Cyclistic/README.md

 ### Data source

-As it is a fictitious company, I used public data to explore how the types of customers who use Cyclistic bikes differ, between August 2022 and July 2023 (12 months).
+I used public data to explore how the types of customers who use Cyclistic bikes differ, between August 2022 and July 2023 (12 months).
 They have been provided by Motivate International Inc. under this license and can be downloaded at https://divvy-tripdata.s3.amazonaws.com/index.html.

 ### Prepare